 How blessedly miraculous that my father insisted we investigate the cause of a fainting episode.

 All of these four-leaf clovers added up to a very compelling story.
 A journalist called me one day.
 He had heard about Nicholas from his dentist, my brother.
 Kevin Helliker’s account made the front page of The Wall Street Journal a year after Nicholas’s surgery.
 By then, Nicholas was playing soccer in high school, his scar beginning to disappear under a chest of hair.

 And here I am, fifteen years later, reading a book that sends me traveling back in time, and taking you along with me, folding Nicholas’s story into Liam’s story and Brian’s story.
 So this is the story of the reading of a book.

 When I finished the book, I was sad that there were no more pages, so I read the acknowledgments.
-There, in the fourth paragraph, a name: the boy who broke my heart in my youth, who sent me crying to my pillow countless nights, whose love I couldn’t hold.
-This boy who made me realize that life before him was all Barbies on the floor, that love was real but not forever, and when it ended, it hurt.
-I could see him in a Powderhorn Mountaineering ski vest and painter’s pants, broad-shouldered, golden-haired, laughing with crinkly eyes.
+There, in the fourth paragraph, a name from my past: the boy who broke my heart in my youth, who sent me crying to my pillow countless nights, whose love I couldn’t hold.
+This boy who made me understand that my life before him was all Barbies on the floor, that love was real but not forever, and when it ended, it hurt.
+I could see him in a ski vest and painter’s pants, broad-shouldered, golden-haired, laughing with crinkly eyes.
 That boy.
-He had grown up to become a professor in Eugene, Oregon, and there was his name, in the back of this heartbreaking book.
+He had grown up to become an anatomy professor in Eugene, Oregon, and there was his name, in the back of this heartbreaking book.

-This is what Brian Doyle says about that:
+This is what Brian Doyle says about that kind of broken heart: